Fear the Walking Dead season 4

-The fourth season of Fear the Walking Dead, an American horror-drama television series on AMC, premiered on April 15, 2018, and concluded on September 30, 2018, consisting of sixteen episodes.
-The series is a companion series to The Walking Dead, which is based on the comic book series of the same name by Robert Kirkman, Tony Moore, and Charlie Adlard, with the season premiere containing the first crossover between the two series.
-The executive producers are Kirkman, David Alpert, Greg Nicotero, Gale Anne Hurd, Scott M. Gimple, Andrew Chambliss, and Ian B. Goldberg, with Chambliss and Goldberg assuming the role of showrunner after Dave Erickson's departure from the series, while the series also moved to a new filming location, Austin, Texas.
+The fourth season of the American horror-drama television series Fear the Walking Dead premiered on April 15, 2018 and concluded on September 30, 2018 on AMC.
+The series is a companion series to The Walking Dead, which is based on the comic book series of the same name by Robert Kirkman, Tony Moore, and Charlie Adlard.
+The season premiere contains the first crossover between the two series.
+Andrew Chambliss and Ian B. Goldberg assumed the role of showrunner after Dave Erickson's departure.
+Executive producers include Kirkman, David Alpert, Greg Nicotero, Gale Anne Hurd, Scott M. Gimple, Chambliss, and Goldberg.

 The season marks a departure from the previous entries, with the story shifting from being a prequel to running concurrently with The Walking Dead.
-In addition to the group of Madison Clark (Kim Dickens), her daughter Alicia (Alycia Debnam-Carey), her drug-addicted son Nick (Frank Dillane), his lover Luciana Galvez (Danay García), and grifter Victor Strand (Colman Domingo) from the previous seasons, the story follows original series character Morgan Jones (Lennie James) as he encounters them amid their conflict with the antagonistic Vultures.
+In addition to the group of Madison Clark (Kim Dickens), her daughter Alicia (Alycia Debnam-Carey), her drug-addicted son Nick (Frank Dillane), his lover Luciana Galvez (Danay García), and grifter Victor Strand (Colman Domingo) from the previous seasons, the story follows The Walking Dead character Morgan Jones (Lennie James) as he encounters them amid their conflict with the antagonistic Vultures.
 Several new characters are also introduced in the fourth season, including journalist Althea Szewczyk-Przygocki (Maggie Grace), police officer John Dorie (Garret Dillahunt), and nurse June (Jenna Elfman).
+The series moved to a new filming location, Austin, Texas.